Fairfax Criminal Defense & DUI Lawyer

 Crimes Against the Person

 Some criminal offenses, which often are treated more seriously than property crimes, cause harm to or create a risk of harm to other people.
 These criminal offenses include murder, sexually-based offenses, assault, and domestic violence.
-Given the serious nature of criminal charges for crimes against individuals, defendants should consult a Fairfax defense attorney for help.
+Given the serious nature of criminal charges for crimes against individuals, defendants should consult a Fairfax criminal defense attorney for help.

 Va.
 Code § 18.2-57 establishes the criminal offense of assault, which also includes traditional elements of battery.
 Simple assault or assault and battery, and domestic assault involving family or household members, is a Class 1 misdemeanor.
 Individuals should note that various factors can elevate the charge.
 These include: